 Personalized Hematology-Oncology is a leader in genetic testing and targeted therapies for prostate cancer treatment.
 The prognosis for men with prostate cancer is often positive, as most people do not die from the disease.
-According to the National Cancer Institute, the five-year survival rate for prostate cancer is 98.6% likely, and for those diagnosed at the localized stage, the five-year survival rate is 100%.
-Survival rates are also increasing rapidly as our understanding of the disease grows, with incidence of new prostate cancer cases decreasing by 5.8% each year and death rates decreasing by 3.4% each year.
+According to the National Cancer Institute, the five-year survival rate for prostate cancer is 96.8%.
+For those diagnosed at the localized stage, the five-year survival rate is 100%.
+Survival rates are also increasing rapidly as our understanding of the disease grows.
+Incidence of new prostate cancer cases decreases each year, and death rates are decreasing by 1.2% annually.

 About Prostate Cancer

-Prostate cancer will affect 11% of men and is the second most common cancer in men after skin cancer.
+Prostate cancer affects one out of eight men and is the second most common cancer in men after lung cancer.
 There are five different types of prostate cancer: sarcomas, small cell carcinomas, neuroendocrine tumors, transitional cell carcinomas, and adenocarcinomas.
 Most cases of cancer in the prostate are adenocarcinomas; the other types are incredibly rare.
 Prostate cancers are typically slow to develop.
 In fact, many men live with prostate cancer for the later half of their lives without knowing it.